3462 E. Tremont Avenue,

 Previously operated by: United Artists Theater Circuit Inc.

 Previous Names: Interborough Theatre, UA/Interboro Four

 The Interboro Theatre was located at 3462 East Tremont Avenue in the Throggs Neck section of The Bronx.

 The first movie ever shown was "Seventh Heaven" (1927) and the score was provided by a pianist named Bertha Benedict.
 The "Itch" would also host amateur nights, Duncan Yo-Yo competitions, variety shows and talent competitions.
-The theater also held dish night for the ladies and PAL Christmas parties.
+The theatre also held dish night for the ladies and PAL Christmas parties.

 (Information taken from The Bronx Times Reporter July 13, 1995.)

 This beautiful local theatre was one of the hearts of the Throggs Neck community.
 My parents and grandparents enjoyed the theatre just as I did growing up in this Northeast section of The Bronx.